How to get published on GroundUp

 Avoid the current fashion in online journalism of substituting proper research with wordplay.
 We would prefer a dry opinion piece with concise intelligent arguments over one that uses wit to disguise vacuousness.

 If we decide to publish an opinion piece, expect to spend a bit of time on the phone or email with one of our editors, checking your facts and discussing ways to improve the text.
-We only publish pieces after they have been edited and fact-checked.

 As of 2014 we no longer pay for opinion pieces unless we explicitly commission them, which is rare.